The continent of Europe holds dozens of the most popular travel destinations in the world.

-Relaxed and charming cities like Sibiu, Sighisoara and Brasov should be on your list when visiting Transylvania in summer.
-Even during peak season you can find affordable and nice accommodation and there won’t meet many tourists there.
+Even during peak season, you can find affordable and nice accommodation, and there won’t meet many tourists there.

-By far my favourite castle in the region is Hunedoara, which reminds me of a mixture of medieval and magical.
+By far, my favorite castle in the region is Hunedoara, which reminds me of a mixture of medieval and magical.

 Recommended by Viktoria from Chronic Wanderlust